 - Military

 We have already written about drone service as a game-changer in real estate marketing.
 So, you may have heard about it.
-However, drones are also helping with bringing food to our table.
-And on top of that, they are saving lives, quite literally.
-For some time now, UAVs have been delivering supplies to hospitals all over the world.
+However, drones also help bring food to our table.
+Additionally, they are saving lives, quite literally.
+For some time now, UAVs have been delivering supplies to hospitals worldwide.
 It is hard to see that as a downside.

-On the other hand, besides all that important stuff, the drone really is a fun piece of tech to play with.
-So, there is no surprise because so many people have them and fly them.
+On the other hand, aside from all that important stuff, the drone is a fun piece of technology to play with.
+There is no surprise, as many people have and fly them.
 And there is nothing wrong with that.
 However, you should follow the rules if you do so.

 Drones and privacy laws

 Imagine this scenario: you are hanging out by the pool in your backyard, and a drone flies over your house.
 How do you think you would feel?
-Most people base their answers depending on who is flying the drone and for what purpose.
-But it is that none of them are stoked about the idea.
+Most people base their answers on who is flying the drone and for what purpose.
+But none of them are stoked about the idea.
 And things like this are already happening.

-There are cases of people catching UAVs with nets or even shooting them down from the sky.
-It may seem like a reasonable thing to do, but if you do it, you will end up in trouble.
-A drone is considered an aircraft by the FAA.
-And damaging, destroying, disabling, or wrecking an aircraft is a federal crime.
+Some people catch UAVs with nets or shoot them down from the sky.
+It may seem like a reasonable thing to do, but if you do, you will likely end up in trouble.
+A drone is considered an aircraft by the Federal Aviation Administration (FAA).
+Damaging, destroying, disabling, or wrecking an aircraft is a federal crime.
 So, no matter how annoyed you may be, do not do that.
 It is a much better idea to call local law enforcement, as they will know how to handle the situation.
+Drone Rules and Regulations.

 What if I want to fly a drone in a residential area?

-Currently, no law or regulation says that you cannot fly a drone in a residential area.
-If you are flying for fun, respecting all the regulations, and not flying in a restricted government area, you are free to do it.
+No law or regulation prohibits flying a drone in a residential area.
+If you are flying for fun, respecting all the rules, and not flying in a restricted government area, you are free to do it.
 However, the story of drones and privacy laws goes a lot deeper.
 As you can see from what we talked about earlier, that might not be what you want to do.

-In the time we live in, people easily get frustrated.
-If they think you are spying on them, who knows what they might do?
-Even your first neighbor with whom you are in excellent relations could do something they would not otherwise do if they knew that the drone is yours.
-And although they are easy to get your hands on, quality drones are not exactly cheap.
+In our current time, people often become easily frustrated.
+Who knows what they might do if they think you are spying on them?
+Even your first neighbor with whom you are in excellent relations could do something they would not otherwise do if they knew the drone was yours.
+Although they are easy to obtain, quality drones are not inexpensive.
 Therefore, losing one for nothing is not a good deal for anyone.

 As it turns out, the best thing to do if you are a drone enthusiast is to move to a more rural area.
 Here, you can fly your drone as much as you want, and you will not scare any of your neighbors.
-Just make sure not to rush with the relocation and avoid overstepping your budget.
+Ensure that you don’t rush the relocation and avoid overstepping your budget.
 No matter how much you love flying your UAV, you should not let it compromise your move.

-As things are right now, the rules for these are pretty much the same.
-You need to have a special FAA certificate to fly commercially, and there are additional guidelines.
-However, there is not much talk about privacy in government circles.
+These rules are essentially unchanged from their current state.
+You need a special FAA certificate to fly commercially, and there are additional guidelines.
+However, there is little discussion about privacy in government circles.

-UAVs are still a new technology, and they quickly entered the mainstream.
-So, one might think that big companies are already flying their cargo everywhere.
-And although the future of cargo drones does look promising, this still is not the case.
+UAVs are still a relatively new technology, but they have quickly gained mainstream adoption.
+So, one might think big companies are already flying their cargo everywhere.
+Although the future of cargo drones looks promising, this is not yet the case.

-There is no proper infrastructure, so trying to maintain drone transport on a big scale is not profitable.
-When the time comes for that, the regulations will be in place, and you will not have to worry about commercial drone trespassing.
+There is no proper infrastructure, so maintaining drone transport on a large scale is not profitable.
+When the time comes, regulations will be in place, and you will no longer have to worry about commercial drone trespassing.

 What can you do if you feel that your privacy is compromised?

 We explained that there are no rules against flying drones in residential areas.
-However, that does not mean that someone can fly a camera into your backyard and that there is nothing you can do about it.
-Trespassing, invasion of privacy, and private nuisances are not legal by any means.
+However, that does not mean that someone can fly a camera into your backyard and take no action about it.
+Trespassing, invasion of privacy, and private nuisances are not legal.
 So, here is how you can stand up for yourself.

 - Talk to the drone owner.
 If you know who the person the drone belongs to, try talking to them.
 If it is your neighbor, they will probably respect your request for privacy.

 - Log the disturbances.
-It is a good idea to take pictures of the drone and write down what they did and when.
+It’s a good idea to take pictures of the drone and record its actions and the time they occurred.

 - Contact the police.
-If talking to the owner did not help you, or you do not know who the drone owner is, take all your evidence and call the local authorities.
+If talking to the owner did not help, or you do not know who the drone owner is, take all your evidence and contact the local authorities.

 - File a lawsuit.
-If the problems continue even after you called the police, filing a lawsuit is your last resort.
+If the problems persist even after you have called the police, filing a lawsuit is your last resort.

 Conclusion

-What we have here is a clear case of new technology getting out in front of policies.
+We have a clear case of new technology outpacing existing policies.
 Hence, how we use it will determine how laws are shaped.
-So, if you’re planning to fly around your neighborhood, make sure to learn how to safely operate a drone in urban areas first.
+If you plan to fly your drone around your neighborhood, learn how to operate it safely in urban areas.
 Respect the regulations and be kind if anyone complains.